vansh-121/Locksy/PRIVACY.md

 ## Overview

-Secure Tab Extension ("the Extension") is committed to protecting your privacy.
+Locksy ("the Extension") is committed to protecting your privacy.
 This privacy policy explains how the Extension handles your data and what information is collected, stored, and processed.

 ---